 In these times of reduced budgets and resources, it is important that you can make a sound business case for attending the CILIP Conference – the benefits of attending, not only to you as an individual but to your organisation and your users.
 The information below can help you put a case together for attending:

 • Speak with colleagues not attending the conference to find out which sessions they would like you to attend and what information they would like you to bring back to the organisation.
 Perhaps they have questions they would like to put to a speaker?

 • Write a plan for how your day-to-day projects and tasks will be handled in your absence.

 • Write a plan describing how you plan to share the information learned at the conference with colleagues and an action plan to ensure that any ideas you are inspired with are implemented in a timely way.

 • Focus especially on those ideas that will pay back the investment of the delegate place.

 • Plan ahead to see the suppliers who could save your organisation time and money.
 The conference gives you the opportunity to compare similar companies and services as well as discover new developments.

 • Put together all of the costs that visiting the conference will include: delegate rate, hotel, travel.
-Remember, booking before 28 April saves 20% and being a CILIP member saves even more.
+Remember, booking before the early bird offer ends and save 20% and being a CILIP member saves even more.
 Lunch is included as part of the delegate fee.

 • You’ll develop your own skills and knowledge at the focused workshops.